privacy-tech-lab/gpc-web-crawler/README.md

 ### 6.5 Well-Known Crawls

-Running the dockerized version of the crawler will also run a well-known crawl.
+Running the Dockerized version of the crawler will also run a well-known crawl.
 For details on the well-known, see the [GPC spec's GPC Support Resource section](https://w3c.github.io/gpc/#gpc-support-resource)
 .
 The results of the well-known crawl will be stored in the 'crawl_results' subfolder.

 When running a crawl batch, the following files and folders are created: analysis.json, debug.json, an error-logging folder, well-known-data.csv, and well-known-errors.json.
 If the last two files are present, then the well-known crawl ran successfully!